-To honour its corporate social responsibility for the benefit of the society, the Group always seeks to be a positive force in the communities in which we operate and maintain close communications and interactions with the communities in order to contribute to local development from time to time.
-The Group hopes to foster employees' sense of social responsibility and build up positive value through encouraging them to participate in charitable activities.
+To honour its corporate social responsibility for the benefit of the society, the Group always seeks to be a positive force in the communities in which we operate, and maintains close communications and interactions with the communities in order to contribute to local development from time to time.
+The Group hopes to foster employees' sense of social responsibility and to build up positive value through encouraging them to participate in charitable activities.

-As a way to contribute back to the local community, the Group gave out gifts to the elderly and donated money to a local community organisation during the Reporting Period.
-Not only does the community participation foster a closer relationship between the Group and the community, it also brings our staff members from different departments and project sites close to each other, boosting our team spirit to contribute to the well-being of the Group and the society.
+As a way to give back to the local community, the Group donated to the Hong Kong Wu Hua General Association Limited during the Reporting Period.
+Not only does community participation foster a closer relationship between the Group and the community, it also brings our staff members from different departments and project sites closer to each other, boosting team spirit to contribute to the well-being of the Group and society.